 In Colorado alone last year, there were 16 cases at the University of Colorado Hospital burn center, seven at Swedish Medical Center, two at Denver International Airport, two in Telluride, three in Colorado Springs and one in Greeley.
-In total, we counted at least 34 e-cigarette battery explosions in Colorado, the vast majority in 2016, with 27 of those cases involving injuries.
+In total, we counted at least 34 e-cigarette battery explosions in Colorado in 2016, with 27 of those cases involving injuries.

 Doctors at UCHealth Burn Center say they’ve seen a spike in e-cigarette explosions lately and they’re concerned.